russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Is 'How to Stop Losing Your Shit with Your Kids' worth reading?

-How many pages is 'How to Stop Losing Your Shit with Your Kids' and when was it published?
+How many pages is 'How to Stop Losing Your Shit with Your Kids: A Practical Guide to Becoming a Calmer, Happier Parent' and when was it published?

 Who is the author of 'How to Stop Losing Your Shit with Your Kids'?

-The author of 'How to Stop Losing Your Shit with Your Kids' is Carla Naumburg, a clinical psychologist and parenting expert.
-Her professional background lends credibility to the advice she offers in the book.
+The author of 'How to Stop Losing Your Shit with Your Kids' is Carla Naumburg, a clinical social worker, and parenting expert.
+Her professional background lends credibility to the effective strategies presented in the book.